 Targeting someone with sexual actions or comments, including uninvited inappropriate touching or sharing intimate photos of someone without their permission.

 Using electronic communication, such as social networking sites, gaming sites, chat rooms or messaging apps to send hurtful messages or make comments about another person.
+This is also referred to as online bullying.

 Some bullying actions might fall into more than one of these groups, while others may not obviously fit into any of them.